An ideal-gas process is described by p=cV^ /2, where c is a const... | Channels for Pearson+

 Textbook QuestionTextbook Question

-An ideal-gas process is described by p=cV^ /2, where c is a constant. b.
-0.033 mol of gas at an initial temperature of 150°C is compressed, using this process, from 300 cm^3 to 200 cm^3.
-How much work is done on the gas?
+An ideal-gas process is described by p=cV^ /2, where c is a constant. a.Find an expression for the work done on the gas in this process as the volume changes from V₁ to V₂.

 Was this helpful?